kizniche/Mycodo/mycodo-manual.md

 Here is how I generally set up Mycodo to monitor and regulate:

 1. Determine what environmental condition you want to measure or regulate.
 Consider the devices that must be coupled to achieve this.
 For instance, temperature regulation require a temperature sensor as the input and an electric heater as the output.
 2. Determine what relays you will need to power your electric devices.
 The Raspberry Pi is capable of directly switching relays (using a 3.3-volt signal), although opto-isolating the circuit is advisable.
-Be careful when selecting a relay not to exceed the current draw of the Raspberry Pi’s GPIO.
+Be careful when selecting a relay not to exceed the current draw of the Raspberry Pi’s GPIO pins.
 3. See the [Device Specific Information](#device-specific-information) for information about what sensors are supported.
 Acquire one or more of these sensors and relays and connect them to the Raspberry Pi according to the manufacturer’s instructions.
-4. On the ```Input```  page, create a new input using the dropdown to select the correct sensor or input device.
+4. On the ```Data``` page, create a new input using the dropdown to select the correct sensor or input device.
 Configure the input with the correct communication pins and other options.
 Activate the input to begin recording measurements to the database..
-5. Go to the ```Data``` -> ```Live Measurements``` page to ensure there is recent data being acquired from the input.
+5. Go to the ```Info``` -> ```Live Measurements``` page to ensure there is recent data being acquired from the input.
-6. On the ```Ouput``` -> ```Devices```  page, add a relay and configure the GPIO pin that switches it, whether the relay switches On when the signal is HIGH or LOW, and what state (On or Off) to set the relay when Mycodo starts.
+6. On the ```Ouput``` page, add a relay and configure the GPIO pin that switches it, whether the relay switches On when the signal is HIGH or LOW, and what state (On or Off) to set the relay when Mycodo starts.
 A pulse-width modulated (PWM) output may also be used..
-7. Test the relay by switching it On and Off or generating a PWM signal from the ```Output``` -> ```Devices``` page and make sure the device connected to the relay turns On when you select "On", and Off when you select "Off".
+7. Test the relay by switching it On and Off or generating a PWM signal from the ```Output``` page and make sure the device connected to the relay turns On when you select "On", and Off when you select "Off".
-8. On the ```PID``` -> ```PID Controllers``` page, create a PID controller with the appropriate input, output, and other parameters.
+8. On the ```Function``` page, create a PID controller with the appropriate input, output, and other parameters.
-9. On the ```Data``` -> ```Live Graphs``` page, create a graph that includes the input measurement, the output that is being used by the PID, and the PID setpoint.
+9. On the ```Info``` -> ```Live Graphs``` page, create a graph that includes the input measurement, the output that is being used by the PID, and the PID setpoint.
 This provides a good visualization for tuning the PID.
-See [Quick Setup Examples](#quick-setup-examples) for tuning tips.
+See [Quick Setup Examples](#quick-setup-examples) for a greater detail of this process and tuning tips.

 * * * * *

-*How do I add an input (like a sensor) to the system that's not currently supported?*
+*How do I add an Input (like a sensor) to the system that's not currently supported?*

-Currently, adding the ability to receive input that's not currently supported to the system can be achieved by two different methods.
+Currently, adding an Input device that's not currently supported can be achieved by two different methods:

 The first involves editing several files.
 There has been effort to make the addition process as simple as possible.
 See the [Adding Support for a New Input](https://github.com/kizniche/Mycodo/wiki/Adding-Support-for-a-New-Input) Wiki page for how to do this.
+All changes will be lost during an upgrade, therefore it is suggested to make a GitHub pull request with your changes to permanently integrate them into Mycodo.

-The second way to add an input is to create a script that obtains and returns a numerical value when executed in the linux system of the Raspberry Pi.
+The second way to add an Input is to create a script that obtains and returns a numerical value when executed in the linux system of the Raspberry Pi.
 This script may be configured to be executed by a "Linux Command" Input type.
 This will periodically execute the command and store the returned value to the database for use with the rest of the Mycodo system.

 * * * * *

-*Can I variably control the speed of motors or other devices with the PWM output signal from the PID?*
+*Can I variably-control the speed of motors or other devices with the PWM output signal from the PID?*

 Yes, as long as you have the proper hardware to do that.
 The PWM signal being produced by the PID should be handled appropriately, whether by a fast-switching solid state relay, an [AC modulation circuit](#schematics-for-ac-modulation), [DC modulation circuit](#schematics-for-dc-fan-control), or something else.